Mewgenics Mutations Tier Guide: The 6 S-Tier Picks Every Run Wants

 Ability mutations (96 entries).
 Add a mechanic to your cat.
 Pikachu Tail replaces movement with a teleport.
 Pointy Ears converts every basic attack into a 1 HP heal.
 A single inherited ability can change how a class plays, which is why this category dominates S-tier.

 Stat mutations (71 entries).
 Shift raw stat values.
 Bear Leg adds +1 STR / +1 CON. item:head-long-neck adds +1 Range.
 The +2/-1 stat-trade family covers most of this category (9 body slots times 42 IDs gives 378 variants); the catalog reduces them to 3 representative entries because the choice is just "which stat do you want."
+These are also the only mutations a sub-10 Mutation room can roll, so they dominate early breeding generations whether you want them or not.

 Behavior mutations (41 entries).
 Change how the cat acts in or out of combat.
 Some are upside, like item:mouth-gills granting +2 Health Regen while wet.
 Many are pure downside, like Red Eyes accumulating 5% miss chance per turn.
 This category is where most run-killing rolls live.